mk-fg/image-deduplication-tool/README.md

 consuming much resources.
 Use `./image_matcher.py --debug -p 1` to see on which exact file it hangs in such cases.

-I'll probably add some check for file magic to see if it's image before running pHash over it in the future.
+I might add some check for file magic to see if it's image before running pHash over it in the future.

 pHash also gives zero as a hash value for some images.
 No idea why it does that atm, but these "0" values obviously can't be meaningfully compared to anything,